-Risk allocation and mitigation is critical to private investment
+Risk allocation and

 The commercial and technical risks relating to construction, operation and maintenance are being allocated to the Concessionaire, as it is best suited to manage them.
 Other commercial risks, such as the rate of growth of passenger traffic, have also been allocated to the Concessionaire.
 The traffic risk, however, is significantly mitigated as the railway station is virtually a monopoly where existing traffic volumes can be measured with reasonable accuracy.
 On the other hand, all direct and indirect political risks are being assigned to the Government.